 -

-Scientific data supports the critical importance of tree saplings in environmental conservation.
+Scientific research consistently highlights the importance of tree saplings in climate and ecosystem restoration.

 -